curious-containers/cc-agency/docs/guide.rst

 Container technologies are useful to create this kind reproducible and distributable environment.
 For the time being, the only container engine supported by Curious Containers is `Docker <https://www.docker.com/>`__.

-Create a new file new file and insert the following Dockerfile description with :code:`nano Dockerfile`.
+Create a new file and insert the following Dockerfile description with :code:`nano Dockerfile`.

 .. code-block:: docker